finance calculator

 • Not a replacement for DSCR or cash-on-cash when leverage matters.

-• Sensitive to overstated scheduled rents—verify with actuals and market comps.
+• Highly sensitive to overstated scheduled rents or understated economic vacancy—verify with actuals and market comps.

 Worked examples